-Barbara Previ serves as Corporate Counsel with Magna Legal Services LLC.
+Barbara Previ serves as Vice President & General Counsel for Magna Legal Services, LLC.
 She oversees the legal affairs of the company, working with outside counsel and assisting the managers and Chief Executive Officer with the day to day operations of both the litigation consulting and court reporting sides of our business.

 Barbara earned her Bachelor of Arts degree in Sociology from Princeton University, where she was a two-sport varsity athlete as a member of the women’s soccer and lacrosse teams.
 During her time at Princeton, Barbara wrote her thesis on legal advancements that have afforded disabled people more educational and professional opportunities.
 Barbara earned her Juris Doctor degree from the Rutgers University School of Law where she served as a Marshall-Brennan Fellow.
 While in law school, Barbara also earned her Master’s in Business Administration from the Rutgers University School of Business, earning both degrees in 3 years.
 She is admitted to practice law in Pennsylvania and New Jersey.

 Hiliary Remick, Esq. is a Director and Senior Litigation Consultant with Magna Legal Services, LLC.